New from Poetry in Motion Films:

 unchanging, eternal essence?

-Throughout history occasional individuals have told of finding the answer to
+Occasional individuals throughout history have told of finding the answer to

 those questions, and their testimonies often have a surprising consistency.

-golden find...."
-For individuals seeking to find the answer for
+find...."
+For individuals seeking to find the answer for themselves,

-themselves, those testimonies provide helpful clues for pursuing the search
+those testimonies provide helpful clues for pursuing the search to a

 For some searchers, working by themselves is the preferred method.
 Others